 A Boulder native raised in Texas, Logynn earned a BA in journalism from Texas State University.
 She was assistant project manager at Visual Innovations, providing audio-visual development and support.

 She is a certified yoga teacher and enjoys hiking, photography, knitting and dancing.
-She has a 19-year-old son, a golden retriever and two cats that think they are dogs.
+She has a 20-year-old son, and two cats that think they are dogs.

 Sara ParkinsonMusic Director